Montana Trans Camp 2!

 Are there activities?

-It's an unstructured time at Trans Camp!
-That means we don't give you a schedule except a window to show up and a time by which we must leave.An unscheduled several days might feel uncomfortable, but we recommend you embrace discomfort as long as you remain safe & able!
-What an unstructured space means is that we don't tell you what to do; you and the new wonderful folks you meet decide what to do based on your interests, abilities, relationships, nature, and general vibes.To paraphrase adrienne maree brown, "There's a conversation in this camp that only these people at this moment can have.
-Find it."That said, there are so many things to do!
-Meet all the wonderful new people, sit by the river, go on a walk, go on a hike, try to start a fire, see gorgeous viewpoints, share your interests, chill by the group campfire, do some art, take some photos, look at a tree, organize a group to go travel to Yellowstone, roast some marshmallows, write in a journal, play an RPG, go fishing, lay in your tent, read some zines, write a zine, organize for when you get home, whatever else you and your new community can think of!
+It's an unstructured time at Trans Camp!What this means is that I don't give you a schedule except a window to show up and a time we must leave by.
+You and the new wonderful folks you meet will decide what to do based on your interests, abilities, relationships, nature, and general vibes.That said, there are so many things to do!
+Meet all the wonderful new people, sit by the creek, go on a walk, go on a hike, try to start a fire, see gorgeous viewpoints, share your interests, chill by the group campfire, do some art, take some photos, look at a tree, organize a group to go travel to Yellowstone, roast some marshmallows, write in a journal, play an RPG, go fishing, lay in your tent, read some zines, write a zine, organize for when you get home, whatever else you and your new community can think of!

 How much does it cost?

 It's free!
 You will need basic camping equipment, including a tent, sleeping bag, flashlight or head lamp, water, and food.
 BUT, we also provide mutual aid (ie. free camping equipment) for those who need it.
 We also highly encourage sharing food and water, so you won't go hungry/thirsty.
-If you need food/water and have uncommon dietary restrictions, let us know.
+If you need food/water and have uncommon dietary restrictions, let me know.

 How do I get there?

 You'll need a ride, as there's no transit going to the campground.
-But, we may be able to arrange carshares.That means if you have a vehicle, you may be asked to give rides to others nearby if you have room.
-If you don't have a vehicle, we'll do our best to get you a ride!It's possible that if there are an unusually few number of campers with vehicles, or if you live far away from others, that we won't be able to get you a ride, but we'll really try.Please don't let lack of a vehicle discourage you from applying!
+However, I may be able to arrange carshares.That means if you have a vehicle, you may be asked to give rides to others nearby if you have room.
+If you don't have a vehicle, I'll do our best to get you a ride!Last camp, everyone who needed a ride was able to get one!
+It's possible that if there are an unusually few number of campers with vehicles, or if you live far away from others, that I won't be able to get you a ride, but I'll really try.Please don't let lack of a vehicle discourage you from applying!

 Is food provided?